Mindfulness for Stress Relief

 Mindfulness for Mental Health: Tips for Everyday

-• Make it a Habit: Try to practice mindfulness at the same time each day, whether it’s in the morning, during lunch, or before bed.
-The more you practice, the more natural it will become.
+• Make it a Habit: Try to practice mindfulness at the same time each day.
+I like to fit mine in during my morning coffee or before bed.
+The more you do it, the easier it becomes.

 The Science Behind Mindfulness and Mental Health